|

 open with Mozart's Quartet in D Minor, K. 421, one of the six quartets

 Mozart dedicated to Haydn.
-Friedrich

 Lips, born in the Jemanschelinsk (district of Tcheljabinsk) in 1948, completed